AndrewKim1S/Offensive-Security-Projects/Bash/BHB_Notes.md

 # Initial Access With Brute Force
 * ssh
   - Allows both password-based and key-based authentication
+  - Use a bash script and sshpass to automate process
 * Brute Force
   - dictionary-based brute-force attack against an SSH Server
   - list of usernames, list of passwords